 Jump to topic

-Diane M. Thiboutot, MD, is an endowed professor and vice chair for research in the Department of Dermatology at Penn State College of Medicine.
+Diane M. Thiboutot, MD, is professor and vice chair for research in the Department of Dermatology at Penn State College of Medicine.

-She is also associate dean for clinical and translational research educator for Penn State College of Medicine and associate director of Penn State Clinical and Translational Science Institute.
+She recently served as associate dean for clinical and translational research education for Penn State College of Medicine and associate director of Penn State Clinical and Translational Science Institute.

 The dermatology clinical trials office works to enhance, foster, and promote organized clinical research within Penn State Health Milton S. Hershey Medical Center.
 The office assists from initiation through completion of the study, efficiently executing tasks that include confidentiality agreements, recruitment, regulatory, budgetary and data collection/procedures.